rticommunity/rticonnextdds-examples/examples/connext_dds/network_capture/example0-shared_memory_and_udp/README.md

 * Starts network capture globally (i.e., for all participants).
 That way we don't have to specify the particular DomainParticipant as an input to the function for starting the capture.
-Note that this also means that if we add new Domain Participants, their traffic will be captured as well.
+Note that this also means that if we add new DomainParticipants, their traffic will be captured as well.

 * Uses the default parameters for the capture.
 This example does not configure the capture (besides choosing the name for the output .pcap files).